-CCA will be notified at the earliest feasible time so that RCAI can revoke the CA certificate;
+CCA will be notified at the earliest feasible time so that RCAI can revoke the CA certificate:

-- 1. A CA key pair will be generated by CA as per procedures outlined in this CPS; - 2.
-New CA certificates will be requested following the initial registration process set elsewhere in this CPS; - 3.
-If the CA can obtain accurate information on the certificates it has issued and that are still valid (i.e., not expired or revoked), the CA may re-issue (i.e., renew) those certificates with the not After the date in the certificate as in original certificates; and - 4.
-The CA also investigates what caused the compromise or loss, and what measures must be taken to preclude recurrence.
+- 1. A CA key pair will be generated by CA as per the procedures outlined in this applicable CPS; - 2.
+New CA certificates will be requested as per the initial registration process set elsewhere in this CP: - If the CA can obtain accurate information on the certificates it has issued and that are still valid (i.e., not expired or revoked), the CA may re-issue (i.e., renew) those certificates with the not After a date in the certificate as in original certificates; and - 4.
+The CA will also investigate what caused the compromise or loss, and what measures must be taken to preclude recurrence.

-5.7.4 Business Continuity Capabilities after a Disaster
+5.7.4.
+Business Continuity Capabilities after a Disaster